 The described results characterize optimal regulatory policy for market settings in which exclusion for some cost types is feasible.
 Our results thus directly apply when the monopolist provides an inessential service for a given market or region.
-Since Baron and Myerson (1982) also focus on settings where exclusion is feasible, our findings also offer a characterization of how their analysis extends when transfers are not feasible.
+Since Baron and Myerson (1982) also focus on settings where exclusion is feasible, our findings characterize how their analysis extends when transfers are infeasible.

-We are interested as well in the "no-exclusion" scenario, wherein the regulator is constrained to ensure that the monopolist earns non-negative profit while providing positive output under all cost realizations.
-To motivate this scenario, we note that the monopolist may provide essential services with poor substitution alternatives.
-An advantage of our three-step approach is that our analysis also can be used to characterize optimal regulatory policies for the no-exclusion scenario.
-To this end, we may refer to our first proposition for the special case in which the upper-bound cost type equals the highest cost type in the full support.
+We are also interested in the "no-exclusion" scenario, wherein the regulator must ensure that the monopolist earns non-negative profit while providing positive output under all cost realizations.
+This scenario may be relevant for a monopolist that provides essential services with poor substitution alternatives.
+To characterize the optimal regulatory policy for this scenario, we refer to our first proposition for the special case in which the upper-bound cost type equals the highest cost type in the full support.
 Our first proposition then provides conditions under which optimal regulation for the no-exclusion scenario takes the form of a price-cap policy, where the price cap is set at the second-best level that generates zero profit for a monopolist with the highest possible cost type.
 Likewise, we can facilitate the application of our results to this scenario by using the three approaches described above.
-Thus, for example, the described price-cap allocation is optimal for the no-exclusion scenario if the demand function takes a linear, constant elastic-

-&lt;sup>6See Armstrong (1996) for an analysis of optimal exclusion in the different context of a model of multiproduct nonlinear pricing when the type space is multidimensional.
+6See Armstrong (1996) for an analysis of optimal exclusion in the different context of a model of multiproduct nonlinear pricing when the type space is multidimensional.